leadpixel/htask/README.md

 # HTask

-A command-line utility for task management
+A command-line utility for task management.

 ## Motivation